pbuckner/x-plane_plugins/XPython/docs/source/development/xppythondicts.rst

     tuple, (<plugin>, Display String, <XPLMMenuIDRef>parent, menuItemNumber, <menu handler python method>, <refCon>)

  Similar to :ref:`commandCallbacks` (described above), XPPython intercepts calls to menus.
+ We provide X-Plane with a single custom menu handler for all your menus, and include a unique integer as the menu's reference constant.
+X-Plane will, with the reference constant, and we'll use the reference constant to retrieve your menu details from this dictionary, as ``menus[refCon]``.

+ The value if the index is meaningless -- it is just a unique value, matching a value in menuRefs.

 .. _menuRefs: